 See: Details about Saluting Their Service grants and how to apply

 The Veteran and Community Grants (V&CG) Program aims to improve the independence and quality of life of members of the veteran community by providing financial assistance for activities, services and projects to sustain and/or enhance wellbeing.

-The V&CG Program has been reviewed as part of the Review of DVA-funded ESO Advocacy and Welfare Services.
+The V&CG Program was reviewed as part of the Review of DVA‑funded ESO Advocacy and Welfare Services.
 The Review recommended that funding rounds be reduced from three to two each year.
-It has since been decided that a more flexible and practical approach is needed.
+It was subsequently decided to establish a more flexible and practical approach.

-So, from 1 July 2012, funding rounds will occur on an ongoing, rolling basis.
+Accordingly, V&CG funding rounds occur on an ongoing, rolling basis.
 When sufficient applications are received or a two month period has elapsed, a funding round will be processed for the Minister’s decision.

 For more information about the V&CG Program see Details about V&C grants and how to apply.

 The Long Tan bursary provides funding to help Australian Vietnam Veterans' children meet the cost of tertiary education and help them obtain formal qualifications and skills needed to pursue their chosen career.